conduktor/testing-docs-archive/docs/features/building-tests/tasks/producer-task.md

 ## Create an advanced producer task

-There are additional, advanced options for producing data with special conditions.&#x20;
+There are additional, advanced options for producing data with special conditions.

 In this example, we will demonstrate how to produce a **stream** of **randomly generated messages**.